emnify/product-docs/docs/glossary.md

 # Glossary

-## Active SIM
+## Active eSIM
-When a SIM is in the active state, the charges for the SIM are applied.
+When a eSIM is in the active state, the charges for the eSIM are applied.
 The device can send and receive data and SMS.

 ## APN - Access point name